Batch Query Processing and Optimization for Agentic Workflows: Introduction

-We implement \name{} to integrate seamlessly with existing LLM backends (e.g., vLLM, Transformers) to accommodate both offline batch queries and online streaming queries.
-Across six benchmark workloads, \name{} delivers up to {18.6×} batch-inference speedups over state-of-the-art serving engines and agentic frameworks.
-For online serving, \name{} offers up to {4.7×} throughput improvements.
-We further validate \name{}’s robustness and flexibility under scaled workloads, featuring high-volume queries (up to 20K) and complex execution graphs (up to 100 operators) and across different testbeds and model types.
+We implement \name{} to integrate seamlessly with existing LLM backends (e.g., vLLM) to accommodate both offline batch queries and online streaming queries.
+Across six benchmark workloads, \name{} delivers up to {3.6×} batch-inference speedups over state-of-the-art agentic frameworks (and over 400× against commonly-used engines).
+For online serving, \name{} offers up to {2.6×} throughput improvements.
+We further validate \name{}’s robustness and flexibility under scaled workloads, featuring high-volume queries (up to 2K) and complex topologies, across heterogeneous model sizes (up to 32B) and hardware generations.

-To summarize, the contributions of this work are as follows: \begin{itemize}[leftmargin=0.15in] \item A novel \emph{system} that unifies LLM serving with query optimization to efficiently process batch agentic workflows.
-To the best of our knowledge, {\name} is the first system to achieve these targets. \item \emph{A resource-aware optimizer} that maps query optimization as a GPU worker placement problem.
-We propose an efficient beam search algorithm as the solver. \item \emph{A highly efficient query processor} that enables adaptive batching across queries and cache sharing. \item {Comprehensive evaluations} show significant speedups in latency and throughput for both offline batch and online streaming queries without compromising output quality. \end{itemize}
+To summarize, the contributions of this work are as follows: \begin{itemize}[leftmargin=0.15in] \item \emph{A novel system} that combines LLM serving with query optimization for heterogeneous workflows (GPU LLM and CPU-bounded tool operators); to our knowledge, it is the first to do so. \item \emph{A dependency- and resource-aware optimizer} for precedence-constrained placement and scheduling over heterogeneous workers, and a dynamic-programming solver for optimality. \item \emph{A query processor} that enables adaptive cross-workflow batching, KV-cache sharing/prefetching, and compute–communication overlap while respecting DAG dependencies. \item {Comprehensive evaluations} show significant speedups in latency and throughput for both offline batch and online streaming queries without degrading output quality. \end{itemize}